Blogs

 wave

-Schwab, a mechanical engineer and economics professor, founded the WEF in 1971.
-What began as a relatively small gathering of European business leaders quickly evolved into the globally influential annual meeting in Davos, Switzerland.
-The WEF's annual gatherings bring together world leaders, CEOs, and prominent figures from various sectors, fostering dialogue on pressing global issues.
-However, this influence has also made the WEF a target of criticism, particularly during the COVID-19 pandemic.
+Schwab, a mechanical engineer and economics professor, started the WEF back in 1971.
+What began as a relatively small gathering of European business leaders quickly morphed into the massive, globally influential annual meeting we know today in Davos, Switzerland.
+Think of it: world leaders, CEOs, the biggest names in various fields, all gathered to discuss the planet's biggest problems.
+Pretty impressive, right?
+But with that kind of influence comes…well, criticism.
+And the WEF's gotten plenty of it, especially since the COVID-19 pandemic hit.

 FAQ